-16. ICA use of Turnitin software
+16. ICA use of plagiarism detection software

-To check that candidates are working in a fair and academically appropriate manner, ICA uses text comparison software to detect potential cases of plagiarism in work that is submitted for assessment.
+To check that learners are working in a fair and academically appropriate manner, ICA uses text comparison software to detect potential cases of plagiarism in work that is submitted for assessment.

-Turnitin carries out the equivalent of an Internet search, looking for matches between the text included in a piece of work submitted by a learner with all forms of information and resources publicly available on the Internet.
+Our plagiarism software carries out the equivalent of an Internet search, looking for matches between the text included in a piece of work submitted by a learner with all forms of information and resources publicly available on the Internet.

-The main use of Turnitin is to check for cases of direct copying, and/or not properly referencing various types of source materials.
-It can also be used to compare each candidate's assignments with the module materials and other commonly used or provided references.
+The main use of the plagiarism software is to check for cases of direct copying, and/or not properly referencing various types of source materials.
+It can also be used to compare each learner's assignments with the module materials and other commonly used or provided references.

-For each assignment submitted to Turnitin, an 'originality' report is produced showing the percentage of text that matches other sources.
+For each assignment submitted to our plagiarism software, an 'originality' report is produced showing the percentage of text that matches other sources.